Skip to Main Content

 Athletic Training, MS

 Athletic trainers (ATs) are highly qualified, multi-skilled health care professionals who collaborate with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.
 The Master of Science in Athletic Training (MSAT) will prepare graduates to be confident healthcare providers and life-long learners by providing quality didactic, clinical, and interprofessional experiences.
 Students will develop evidence-based knowledge and skills, while demonstrating professionalism, ethical conduct, and critical thinking skills.
-Students will complete both integrative and immersive experiences in intercollegiate sports, high schools, rehabilitation clinics, and practice advancement settings (performing arts, physician practice, industrial, public safety).
+Students will complete both integrative and immersive experiences in intercollegiate, secondary school, rehabilitation, physician practice, and practice advancement settings.
 An immersive clinical experience is a practice-intensive experience that allows the student to experience the totality of care provided by athletic trainers.

-Texas Christian University is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+Texas Christian University is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) located at 2001 K Street NW, 3rd Floor North, Washington, DC 20006.
+The program will have its next comprehensive review during the 2030-2031 academic year.

 Admission Requirements